seanslma/maki/Coding/Linux/Network.md

 # Network

 ## iproute2
+`iproute2` is the Linux networking toolkit that replaced net-tools (ifconfig, route, arp etc.).

 `iproute2` is a collection of command-line utilities for managing and monitoring various aspects of networking in the Linux kernel.
 Common iproute2 utilities:
 - ip: The primary command for most networking tasks like configuring interfaces, assigning IP addresses, and managing routes.